remmius/GstWebRTC_Python/README.md

 With GStreamer 1.14 release, a WebRTC-endpoint was introduced.
 As the provided examples in Python handle only outgoing calls from the application to a browser, here a example how to call your application from a browser.
 Thought of usecase hereby is to call a device (e.g. Pi) at home, which has a camera attached, from my remote-browser (eg. smartphone) and to use it as securtiy-camera with audio-support.

+Currently does not work with the GStreamer 1.16.2!
 # Usage

 ## Start signaling server